ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 ### Why is it important to test smart contracts? {#importance-of-testing-smart-contracts}

 As smart contracts often manage high-value financial assets, minor programming errors can and often lead to [massive losses for users](https://rekt.news/leaderboard/).
-Rigorous testing can, however, help you discover defects issues in a smart contracts code early and fix them before launching on Mainnet.
+Rigorous testing can, however, help you discover defects and issues in a smart contract's code early and fix them before launching on Mainnet.

 While it is possible to upgrade a contract if a bug is discovered, upgrades are complex and can [result in errors](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/) if handled improperly.
 Upgrading a contract further negates the principle of immutability and burdens users with additional trust assumptions.
 Conversely, a comprehensive plan for testing your contract mitigates smart contract security risks and reduces the need to perform complex logic upgrades after deploying.